Webinar | Cut Fermentation Cost Without Sacrificing Scale-Up

 1. Nestle

 Nestle’s less headspace packaging: Currently, patties and burgers are often packaged in plastic or paperboard boxes with a lot of space inside (headspace).
-This extra space isn’t ideal because it can shorten the shelf life of the food and generate extra waste.
+This extra space isn’t ideal because it can shorten the food’s shelf life and generate additional waste.

-Here’s the innovation: This new packaging is made from cellulose (plant material) and is shaped to fit the food closely, reducing that space to less than 10%.
-This is good because it helps keep the food fresh for longer without needing plastic or a vacuum sealing process (which can damage the food).
+Here’s the innovation: This new packaging is made from cellulose (plant material) and is shaped to fit the food closely, reducing the space between the food and the packaging to less than 10%.
+This is good because it helps keep the food fresh longer without needing plastic or a vacuum-sealing process (which can damage the food).

 This invention achieves the core goals of minimal packaging: